CruuzAzul/appwrite-workshop/docs/en/workshop/configuration/app-configuration.md

 to master it entirely to proceed, but understand that it will be there when you need it!"
 />

-## Launching and Configuring the AppVenture 🚀
+## Launching and configuring the AppVenture 🚀

 Now that you have an idea of the importance of the AppVenture, here's how to launch and configure it: